Country Profile: Qatar

 Geography

-- 87 km: Land border with Saudi Arabia.
+- 87 km of land borders with Saudi Arabia.

-- 563 km: Coastline along the Persian Gulf.
+- 563 km of coastline along the Persian Gulf.

 People and Society